 Dropsafe and Polar Components announce distributor deal to broaden access to best practice Drops solutions, point to opportunity for Oil & Gas operators in Brazilian market to reduce their long-term HSE expenditure while boosting safety.

-Macae, Brazil, 12th January – Despite significant strides in addressing Drops risks, Brazilian operators in O&G and other core industrial sectors risk losing early progress by defaulting to low-cost safety solutions, as global markets experience volatility.
+Macae, Brazil, 12th January – Despite significant strides in addressing Dropped object prevention, Brazilian operators in O&G and other core industrial sectors risk losing early progress by defaulting to low-cost safety solutions, as global markets experience volatility.

 Working to price alone in procurement can leave operators saddled with less effective, lower quality solutions requiring regular replacement.
 But, a renewed focus on installing high-quality, durable, best-in-class solutions will see operators in the sector benefit from reduced expenditure on Drops prevention and reduced incident rates.

 This is according to global leader in Dropped Object (Drops) prevention, Dropsafe, and veteran Brazilian O&G supplier Polar Components, who have signed a distribution contract.
 The agreement is set to provide O&G operators in the region with fast and reliable supply of best practice Drops solutions such as the Dropsafe Barrier, Net and Pouch.

 Brazil’s large O&G market is rapidly evolving as firms in the market adapt to a changing regulatory and operational environment.
 Growing recognition of Drops risks from key domestic and international players has driven a rush to ensure assets are protected, particularly in light of aging offshore facilities.
 Tackling this issue is vital, as older assets can exhibit high levels of corrosion and require extra attention.